Back to Blog

 }

-// Log failure and continue to next service
+// Log failure and continue to the next service in the chain

 }